Lower Priced Previews Available November 29th - Dec 5th!

 Playwright and Director

-wears many hats as actor, director, and playwright.
-Kerry is the director of LPT’s Educational Outreach.
-On staff at LPT since 1976, she now serves as LPT’s Associate Artistic Director.
+Kerry wears many hats as actor, director, and playwright.
+She is the director of Lamb’s Educational Outreach.
+On staff at Lamb's since 1976, she now serves as Lamb’s Associate Artistic Director.
 As resident playwright, her work includes Boomers, American Rhythm, Dracula, My Asparagus Is Growing Fine and LPT’s annual Festival of Christmas.
 Her directing credits include MIXTAPE, Guys & Dolls, Trying, An Ideal Husband, Pretty Fire, Thunder At Dawn, Private Lives, The Boys Next Door, Amadeus, Beau Jest, The Foreigner and You Can’t Take It With You.
 As a performer she has been seen in such productions as The Great Divorce; Quilters; Tartuffe; Godspell; She Loves Me; A Woman of No Importance; You’re A Good Man, Charlie Brown; Till We Have Faces; Pump Boys and Dinettes; Into The Woods; Hello, Dolly!; Boomers, The Hit, Leaving Iowa, Harvey , The Music Man and See How They Run.

 Associate Artistic Director, Kerry Meads is writing a new Festival of Christmas entitled